New Zealand Special Air Service: Support / Explosive Ordnance Disposal

-All support and EOD personnel who wish to join the NZSAS Regiment must complete a ten-day 'Special Operations Forces Induction Course'.
+All support and EOD personnel who wish to join the NZSAS Regiment must complete a ten-day 'Special Operations Forces Induction Course.
 This involves completing a revised version of the first two days of NZSAS Selection.
-Given the nature of their roles, support and EOD candidates are given more time to complete the activities than NZSAS and Commando candidates and are provided with normal sleep and food intake.
+Given the nature of their roles, support and EOD candidates are given more time to complete the activities than NZSAS candidates and are provided with normal sleep and food intake.
 The course also "provides familiarisation with specialist weapons and equipment, and educates personnel on the ethos and values of the Unit".

 Equipment

-Soldiers are armed with a variety of weapons systems including the Barrett MRAD sniper rifle and the Barrett M107A1 anti-materiel rifle.
+Soldiers are armed with a variety of weapons systems, including the Barrett MRAD sniper rifle and the Barrett M107A1 anti-materiel rifle.
+H&K MP5, and M4 carbine.

 In 2017, the Thales Bushmaster Protected Mobility Vehicle entered service with five surplus Bushmasters purchased from the Australian Defence Force for direct action designated Protected Heavy.
-In 2018, an undisclosed number of Supacat HMT Extenda vehicles entered service replacing the Pinzgauer for special reconnaissance designated Mobility Heavy.
-An undisclosed number of two modified civilian vehicle types also entered service in 2018.
+In 2018, 6 Supacat HMT Extenda vehicles entered service replacing the Pinzgauer for special reconnaissance designated Mobility Heavy.
+6 modified Utility vehicle types also entered service in 2018.
 The vehicles for terrorism and support and influence are designated Low Profile Utility and Low Profile Protected and were supplied by Jankel Armouring.